Help for Children with Autism, ADHD and Learning Challenges | Hopeful Neuron | London & Online

 4

-Now the skills everyone has been working on can actually land
+Now the skills everyone has been waiting for can actually land.

-Posture, balance and primitive reflexes all feed back into how a child thinks, feels and behaves.
+Posture, balance and primitive reflexes all feed directly into how a child thinks, feels and behaves.
 We look at all of it.
-Most approaches do not.
+Most people don't.
+It matters more than you'd think.

 You can reach us when you need to

-We run the same programme in clinic and online.
-Families in the US, Australia, Israel and across Europe do this from home with exactly the same results.
+The programme runs exactly the same way online as in clinic.
+Families in the US, Australia, Israel and across Europe do this from home and get the same results.

 No diagnosis needed.
 No waiting list.

-Hopeful Neuron in-person therapy session at our Mill Hill London clinic, neurodevelopmental support for children with autism and ADHD
+Hopeful Neuron in-person therapy session at our Mill Hill London clinic

 200+